bencej98/CS50_final_project/README.md

 # Structure of the webapp

 Financie Tracker is written mainly in Python using Flask framework.
-It also contains a little bit of javascript as well.
+It also contains a little bit of Javascript as well.

 For the database it uses SQLite3 which is a relational database.